ramizdundar/finch/README.md

 Q&A on Design Decisions:

+**Q: Why are keys and values strings?**

+> I wanted to support keys and values of arbitrary lengths.
+I originally looked for something equivalent to byte[] in Go within C/C++ and found options like char*, char[], or void*.
+I opted for std::string due to its simplicity and ease of use.

+**Q: Have you considered fixed-size keys and values?**

+> Yes, I considered using fixed-size keys and values to prevent fragmentation, as this could be an issue initially since I was not planning to implement or modify the allocator.
+However, Finch does not need to address such problems at this stage, as it has more pressing concerns to focus on.

 **Q: Why did you choose blocking I/O?**

 > Blocking I/O with read() and recv() performs well for a manageable number of